Invest in British Columbia: The BC Entrepreneur Immigration Program

 - Whether or not you have transferred the required funds to a financial institution located in B.C.

-Building your Business
+Building your Business in British Columbia

 You will have 20 months to implement your business proposal/plan from the date you arrive in B.C. with your valid work permit.
 You must: